drogatkin/Webbee/README.md

 8. Portal
 9. Tree navigator
 10. Bar code
-12. Around dozen more and set keeps growing
+12. Around dozen more and the set keeps growing

 ### Create application
-Slip to a build directory and run script as below, and then answer new application wizard questions.
+Switch to the build directory and run the script as below, and then answer new application wizard questions.

 ```
 >bee create